 Her high profile, beauty and concern for the poor galvanised the nation.
 The dispossessed saw her as a saviour.
 The military and upper echelons of society saw her as a threat.
-They criticised her professed concern for the poor as a way to gain support for her President.
-Others have criticised the regime of Juan Peron for having fascist tendencies – though these remain controversial.
+They criticised her professed concern for the poor as a way to gain political support for her husband.
+Others have criticised the regime of Juan Peron for having fascist tendencies, though these allegations remain controversial.

 Her supporters dispute these assertions of her enemies, arguing the military and political opponents were merely trying to tarnish her image.

 In 1952 she was given the title of ‘spiritual chief of the nation’.
 Six months later, in 1952, she died tragically young from cancer.

-In 1955, Juan Peron was overthrown by a military coup, they took her body and had it interned in a Milanese grave under the name of a nun.
+In 1955, when Juan Peron was overthrown by a military coup, they took her body and had it interned in a Milanese grave under the name of a nun.
 They feared her legacy would provide a point of opposition to the military regime.

-In 1973, Juan Peron returned to Argentina to begin a third term as president after the military regime were overthrown.
-Eva Peron’s body was returned in November 1974
+In 1973, Juan Peron returned to Argentina to begin a third term as president after the military regime was overthrown.
+Eva Peron’s body was returned in November 1974.

-Her life was made into a hit musical – Evita by Andrew Lloyd Weber and Tim Rice.
+The story of her life was made into the hit musical Evita by Andrew Lloyd Weber and Tim Rice.

-In 1995, Madonna starred as Evita in a high profile screen version.
+In 1995, Madonna starred as Evita in a movie version of the musical.